 Scope

-These Minimum Marketing Quality Guidelines (UNECE-MMQG) are a guidance tool to introduce a minimum marketing quality for fresh fruit and vegetables in a market.

-The UNECE-MMQG provide a simple trading language which is easy to apply.
-While respecting the UNECE-MMQG at certain marketing stages or all along the marketing chain, the recipient of the produce will receive a reasonable quality and suitable for human consumption.
-Moreover, the produce can be consumed and/or prepared for consumption without additional waste.
-Thus, the respect of the UNECE-MMQG helps to prevent food loss.
+The Minimum Marketing Quality Guideline (UNECE-MMQG) provides a simple trading language that is easy to apply.
+The UNECE-MMQG assures at certain marketing stages or all along the marketing chain, that the recipient of the produce will receive a product of marketable quality and suitable for human consumption.
+Thus, the application of the UNECE-MMQG helps to prevent food loss; while providing all the necessary information about the product including country of origin.

-The UNECE-MMQG provide information on the country of origin, which in many countries is requested by consumers.
-Moreover, producers or traders who are willing to show that their produce respects the UNECE-MMQG may download a specific logo from the UNECE website and print it on the package or label or show it on a note next to the offered produce.

-The application of the UNECE-MMQG is voluntary and comes into effect only once integrated into national or regional legislation and/or applied by trade in certain markets.
+The application of the UNECE-MMQG is voluntary and comes into effect only when integrated into national or regional legislation and/or applied by trade in certain markets.
 The application of the UNECE-MMQG does not compete with any legal provision in any country.

 The UNECE-MMQG could be